chrissobolewski/htmm/_pages/about.md

 # 👋 Hi!
 I'm Chris.

-I made this site to help you manage your money, grow your [[Savings]], make wise [[Investments]] decisions, and reach [[Financial stability]].
+I've made this site to help you manage your money, grow your [[Savings]], make wise [[Investments]] decisions, and reach [[Financial stability]].
 Start here, and take control of your [[Personal finance]] today!

 This page is an extension to my Polish personal finance management blog, [Metafinanse](https://metafinanse.pl), that I've been running since 2012.
-I'm a big believer in financial empowerement and awareness.
+I'm a big believer in raising people's financial awareness.
 Hope I will be able to reach international audience with this project.

 ### Why is this worth your time?
 I've been teaching people personal finance management since 2012.
-I helped my Polish readers get out of [[Debt]] and manage their [[Personal budget]]s better.
+I've helped my Polish readers get out of [[Debt]] and manage their [[Personal budget]]s better.
 After numerous suggestions from my friends and readers, I've launched this site in English.

 This will be a valuable resource for you if you:
 - need to take control of your finances and don't know where to start